shashankkatte/ts-playground/README.md

 # TypeScript Playground

-A collection of TypeScript Apps, code snippets and exercises for anyone to understand TypeScript and associated design patterns.
+Opensource and free resource to learn and practice **TypeScript** skills.  :rocket:

+## :scroll: Table of contents

+coming soon...

 ## What is TypeScript?

 > TypeScript = JavaScript + A Type system

-We are adding some additional syntax to our JS code... or the type system.
-Think of it as flexibility of JavaScript with strict type system as in C# or Java.
+With TypeScript, We are adding some additional syntax to our JavaScript code or the type system.
+Think of it as flexibility of JavaScript with strict type system as in languages like C# or Java.

-TypeScript has no effect on how the code gets executed by browser or Node.
+:warning: TypeScript has no effect on how the code gets executed by browser or Node.

-> TypeScript is like a friend sitting behind you while coding, helping you catch errors while you code.
+> TypeScript is like a friend sitting behind you while coding, helping you catch errors while you code. :ok_woman:

 ## How TypeScript helps?

-1. Helps us catch errors during development
+1. :point_right: Helps us catch errors during development
-2. Uses type annotations to analyse our code
+2. :point_right: Uses type annotations to analyse our code
-3. Only active during development, the browser or node doesnt understand TypeScript, it is just to make development and debugging life easier.
+3. :point_right: Only active during development, the browser or node doesnt understand TypeScript, it is just to make development and debugging life easier.
-4. Doesnt provide any performance optimization.
+4. :point_right: Doesnt provide any performance optimization.
 It is still our JavaScript that runs in the end.

 ## How do we run our code with type script?